toast-commit/arma-reforger-tactical-manual/README.md

 - Where is the enemy most vulnerable?
 - How can one action cascade into multiple problems?

 When priorities shift, the Rat adapts immediately.
-Clinging to outdated objectives is tactical malpractice, if you haven't seen any enemies in a while then its time to move.
+Clinging to outdated objectives is tactical malpractice, if you haven't seen any enemies in a while, then it's time to move.
 Thanks to radio backpacks, relocation is simple.
 When conditions change, pack up and redeploy without hesitation.

 A single Rat, correctly positioned and properly focused, becomes a force multiplier.